Agnieszka Pilat

-Agnieszka Pilat is a Polish-American artist and painter.
-Pilat specializes in rendering portraitures of technology to explore the relationship between humans and machines in the 21st century.
+Agnieszka Pilat (born 1973) is a Polish-American artist and writer working at the intersection of robotics, artificial intelligence, and fine art.
+She specializes in rendering portraitures of technology to explore the relationship between humans and machines in the 21st century.

 Early life

 Agnieszka Pilat grew up in Łódź, Poland during the height of the Cold War and witnessed the fall of the Polish People's Republic.
 Her mother was a gym-teacher, and her father was a pastry chef.
 In 1989, her father was able to buy the business he operated due to the new policies put forth by the post-Soviet government.
 Pilat commends this move by her parents as the saving grace of her family; her father's alcoholism slowly reversed after taking on new responsibilities.
 Her father went on to own several bakeries and successfully transitioned to the implementation of free-trade practices.
 In 2004, she moved to California to pursue a Bachelor of Fine Arts with an emphasis in illustration and painting.
 While studying at the Academy of Art University in San Francisco, she developed a passion for portraiture and continues to emphasize this in her contemporary works.
+She is married to a software engineer.